Code-Institute-Submissions/vinyl-punks/README.md

 The testing of the website, both in development and as a finished product has been done through manual testing.
 As the manual test documentation became very long, it can be viewed in [this document](https://github.com/thorole/vinyl-punks/blob/main/documentation/testing/TESTING.md).

-### Notes on defensive design

-Since this website relies heavilly on the user for adding content, some measures has been implemented to prevent misuse.
-The most important feature is registering/login functionality.
-Even though this project does not focus on user authentication, this feature was added to the project to prevent random users to add, edit or even delete documents in the database.

-In addition to authentication, back-end functions prevents users to brute-force deleting (via url field in browser) content that does not belong to them.

-All comments, posts and events have a key called "element_id" which is set by the `get_random_string(length)` function.
-This assigns the key with a random string.
-This string is used to set the `id` of repeatedly generated elements, like delete modals.
-This way the ids of otherwise identical elements won't be repeated.
-Another solution would be to use the `_id` of the current item in the loop, but I chose this method to avoid exposing the `_id` of the item in the generated html.

-Other than that, all forms uses `required`, `max/min-length` and `pattern` attributes where relevant.

-It's worth mentioning that regex for url inputs (like profile image) is somewhat strict, and users may experience that some urls does not fulfill the rquirements, even though it's a valid url.
-This is why a file upload should replace this feature in future updates of the site.
-The regex was picked up from [regex pattern](https://stackoverflow.com/questions/4098415/use-regex-to-get-image-url-in-html-js) and modified.

 ### Bug report